 What you need to know in these situations is that you have certain rights to due process.
 This includes a hearing on culpability and/or mitigation of circumstances.
 You will also have some limited right to appeal the administration's judgment.

 Seek the Right Legal Help

 If you are called to the office of student conduct for a criminal offense, you should contact an attorney who has had experience in this area.
 We can help advise students and their parents as they proceed through this tricky and important procedure to help minimize the impact and/or exonerate the student.

-Call us toll free at 866-817-6954 if you have any questions regarding the services our Kalamazoo, Michigan defense lawyers provide.
+Call us at 866-243-7410 if you have any questions regarding the services our Kalamazoo, Michigan defense lawyers provide.
 We work with minors and adults in nine Southwest Michigan counties dealing with state and federal legal issues.